Get all the latest data for Costa Brava

 Is it mandatory to get a lawyer or a notary to buy a property in Costa Brava right now?

-A notary is effectively mandatory for any normal property purchase in Costa Brava, because your ownership is only formalized and registrable when you sign a public deed (escritura publica) before a notary, while a lawyer is not legally required but is strongly recommended for foreign buyers.
+A notary is effectively required to complete and register a normal Costa Brava property purchase, while a lawyer is not legally mandatory but is strongly recommended for foreign buyers.

 What checks should I run so I don’t buy a problem property in Costa Brava?